hansbdejong/quaero-project/README.md

 # quaero-project

 For the course Internet and Web Systems (CIS 555), we implemented a Google-style distributed cloud-based search engine that interacts with users via a frontend and returns relevant search results for the users’ queries.
-This search engine is built using a web server (Spark Java clone), key-value store, distributed analytics engine (Spark clone), web crawler, indexer, and a page ranker.
+This search engine is built using a web server, key-value store, distributed analytics engine, web crawler, indexer, and a page ranker.
 All components were built from **scratch** using standard Java.

 We individually built the web server, key-value store, distributed analytics engine, crawler, and indexer.
 We then joined forces in a team of four to build our search engine.
 We deployed our implementations of the web server, key-value store, and distributed analytics engine on multiple Amazon Web Service EC2 instances in order to crawl and index hundreds of thousands of web pages.
 We then built a ranker in Java that took into account page rank, term frequency inverse document frequency, and phrase match, which we also hosted on EC2 instances.
 The frontend was built in React.